gdgbeijing/devfest2014/README.md

 2014 GDG Beijing DevFest Website.

-This is a polymer web app, it follow Google material design and responsive web design rule.
+This is a polymer web app, it follow Google material design and responsive web design rule , itlooks realy amazing.

 At the project root directory, use <code>bower install</code> command to install dependences.
 About bower see http://bower.io/ .